Cash Out Refinance

 If you want some cash, let’s say $40,000, you could do a refinancing, get a new loan worth $290,000 (the $40,000 that you need is added to the $250,000 that you already owe from your current mortgage), and then keep the $40,000.

-Just like any other mortgage, there are fees and closing cost involved.
+Just like any other mortgage, there are fees and closing cost involved, including the all-important refinance rate.
 These costs include the appraisal fee, underwriting fee, processing fee, and bank charges.
 The costs, together with the interest and principal amount, determine your repayment amount.

 If you don’t have the money upfront, or don’t want to use part of the money you are borrowing from your home equity right away, it is possible to opt for a cash out refinance with no closing costs.
-When this happens, you transfer the costs to a third party, usually the lender or broker.
-Talk to one of our HomeRate Mortgage experts to find the best situation is for you.
+When this happens, you transfer the costs to a third party, usually the lender, credit union or broker.
+Talk to one of our HomeRate Mortgage experts to find the best situation for you

 The Guidelines to Know